 Relevant industry experts connect with individual students to provide technical support for development of realistic working prototypes.
 Emphasis on exploring problems and opportunities that present themselves throughout the technical phase.
 A FOCUS is placed on fabrication, materiality, innovation and invention, user experience, audience and market.
-Prerequisite(s): MF 502.

-MF 524 - craft:OLOGY
+MF 524 - craft: OLOGY